CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - I used same network configuration on all containers **(Kong, RabbitMQ, Minio, WebService and others)**.
 Because containers can communicate each other via same using same network.

-- I used CQRS Design Pattern on WebService and other Microservices.
+- I used **CQRS Design Pattern** on Web Service and other Microservices.

 ## What is CQRS?